ZaninAndrea/school-notes/english_literature/restoration.md

 | lay the foundations | | gettare le fondamenta (figurato)|
 | subdue | | sottomettere |
 | threadbare | worn out | usati |

+### Jonathan Swift
+Jonathan Swift mainly wrote satirical pamphlets.
+He becomes the dean of the Sant Patricks Cathedral in Dublin and soon after he dies of mental disease.

+#### Gulliver's Travels
+It's divided in 4 voyages to 4 far-away places in the world.
+It was published anonymously, due to the many critiques of the contemporary society he makes.

+It can be considered a utopian novel, even though it's realistic at times.
+E.g. all the imaginary places, which are carefully described, are contained in real continents.
+It is a satire on the political and religious institution of the Britons.
+It is also a travel book and a philosophical book.

+Lemuel Gulliver worked as a surgeon, who worked on merchant ships.
+Throughout his 4 voyages he comes face to face with different races, either better or the same as our.
+Examining them he thinks about our society, their society show all the flaws of his contemporaries.

+The lilliputiants are evil, wwereas the giants are kindhearted.
+The giants kept him in a cage to protect him from the animals, eventually an eagle picks him up and drops him on an english ship.

+Then he lands on the island Laputa, the Laputians were ugly.
+They were philosophers and scientists, they couldn't do anything right, they weren't able to do anything practical.
+They carried out many experiments completely absurd.
+This passage is a sharp satire on the comtemporary philosophy and science.

+In the last voyage he finds the Yahoos, that are similar to his race.
+In that lands live also the Wims, wise horses.
+The Wims are intelligent and Gulliver would like to live with them forever, but they do not allow him to stay with them.

+When he comes back to England he doesn't know any longer were he belongs and is disgusted of his own wife.